Health and Wellbeing

 Did you know that approximately 85% of the population suffers from back pain at least once in their lives?
 With back pain so prevalent, it’s important for sufferers to understand why it occurs and how it can be treated.
-Today George is here to explain the causes of spinal pain and what techniques we can use to manage and treat this type of pain.
+Today we explain the causes of spinal pain and what techniques we can use to manage and treat this type of pain.

 Spinal pain and its repercussions